Platform: Xbox One, PC

 Personally, I get why The Coalition wants to shake up the formula a bit instead of reusing the simple straight campaign path formula (which they got back to in Act 4).
 They did put some thought into making it a breeze.
 And in Act 3, they did add in a sequence where you had to drive your way out of the game’s wind flare sequence -think desert tornado with loads of lightning that summons fortified sand sculptures.
 But beyond that, it’s still reeks of artificial padding.

-It isn’t too much of a bother though, because the actual shooting and cover-taking in the game is still fun.
+It isn’t too much of a bother though, because the actual shooting and cover-taking in the game are still fun.
 The game throws a lot of Swarm types at you, including new ones like the suicide bombers (Juvies with frags), the mobile aerial enemy harasser that can also down you if you’re not paying attention (Flock), the fast melee hard hitter who can only be hit in the head (Warden), and stationary-at-times suppressive fire folks (Stumps).

 These fresh new enemy types help make the game challenging, especially on higher difficulty levels and the fact that your heroes in the campaign have less health than in previous games.